An official website of the United States government

 Navy Rear Adm.
 Julie Treanor

-Rear Admiral Julie Treanor assumed command of DLA Land and Maritime, Columbus, Ohio, July 28, 2025.
-As DLA Land and Maritime Commander, she oversees the end-to-end integration of the Land and Maritime Supply Chains delivering repair parts to all Military Services.
+As the Columbus commander, Rear Admiral Treanor oversees the end-to-end integration of the Land and Maritime Supply Chains delivering repair parts to the Military Services.
 She directs the efforts of more than 2,800 associates at 30 locations worldwide, to include DLA depot-level reparable detachments, Army and Marine Corps industrial sites, and detachments supporting U.S. Navy shipyards.
-She is responsible for supply chain functions to include management of almost 2.6 million spare and repair parts.
-In FY24, DLA Land and Maritime’s sales exceeded $4.8 billion.
+She also serves as the installation commander for Defense Supply Center Columbus, providing installation support, services, and security for 30 tenants.
+As the U.S. military's integrated material manager for a wide range of weapon systems repair parts, she oversees nearly $5 billion in annual sales.

 Rear Admiral Julie Treanor is a native of Sterling Park, Virginia, and graduated from the United States Naval Academy in 1994.
 She holds master’s degrees in Business Administration from the University of Florida and in Military Art and Operational Science from the Air Command and Staff College.
 Additionally, she is a graduate of the University of Virginia’s Darden School of Business Executive Training Program, the University of North Carolina Kenan-Flagler Business School’s Institute for Defense and Business Logistics and Technology Advanced Program, and the Naval Postgraduate School Navy Senior Leader Seminar.